Last updated on

 But the key is to be assertive but still UNDERSTANDING.
 When you show that you’re understanding, you have a fair chance of helping someone improve.

-What did you think?
+What are you’re issues on this topic?
 Was there some aspect of spending too much time with a friend that I didn’t address in the guide?
 Let me know below!